maidsafe/rfcs/text/0000-async-safe-core/0000-async-safe-core.md

 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ## Motivation
 Currently `safe_core` has a threaded design.
 It has properly mutexed core-objects and parallel invocations can be achieved by making calls from different threads.
-However the frontend coded in NodeJS interfaces via `NodeFFI` which detects the hardware cocurrency and limits the number of threads to that.
+However the frontend coded in NodeJS interfaces via `NodeFFI` which detects the hardware concurrency and limits the number of threads to that.
 This is not bad but leads to underutilisation of `safe_core`.
-This RFC proposes a design in which number of inovcations are not limited.
+This RFC proposes a design in which number of invocations are not limited.
 While this will lead to optimal usage of `safe_core` itself, it can cause very high network traffic, so we will try and address such problems too.

 ## Detailed design
-Let's assume the harware cocurrency is 2 (dual core) for a machine.
+Let's assume the hardware concurrency is 2 (dual core) for a machine.
 In current threaded design, if `App_0` makes 2 requests to `Launcher`, `App_1` makes 2, `NodeFFI` module in `Launcher` queues 2 of them and sends only 2 to `safe_core` spawing 2 threads for parallelism.
 Until atleast one thread returns, none of the 2 queued requests will have any chance of getting through to `safe_core`. `safe_core` invariably waits tremendous amount of time (in terms of CPU speeds) for network responses (_IO_).
 While it sits doing nothing it could have handled so many more requests if only `NodeFFI` forwarded it.
 This leads to underutilisation of the core library.
 However there are positives to this.
 For instance if `NodeFFI` were to spawn a thread per request, then we could take that to the other extreme saying that 30 combined requests from a few apps will result in 30 threads which is also not good.
-Further, by restricting number of simulatneous invocations the throttling mechanism can be view as in-built.
+Further, by restricting number of simultaneous invocations the throttling mechanism can be view as in-built.
 One would not be allowed to choke the network/bandwidth by making 100's of concurrent requests.
 So we need to strike a balance.

 To better utilise the library without uncontrolled spawning of resource hogging threads, this RFC proposes async design involving single threaded event loop.
 We will use `futures-rs` crate.
 There will be a central event loop running on a single thread which registers futures and dispatches them when ready.